rodoctor/iris-dev-codeinspector/README.md

 - IRIS for Health Community Edition in Docker

 ## Collaboration
-We welcome any and all contributions!
-Feel free to fork the repository, make improvements or suggest changes, and submit a Pull Request.
-Every contribution is appreciated, and we look forward to collaborating with you.
+I appreciate any and all contributions!
+Feel free to fork the repository, make improvements or suggest changes, and submit a pull request.

 ## Future Ideas
 - Enhance the project's configuration process to simplify installation and setup, making it more user-friendly for new users.